anywallsocket/Professional-Projects/README.md

 # Genetic Algorithm coupled with Neural Network

-This Active Learning algorithm is built on Atomic Simulations Environment (ASE) as well as the Torch interpreter for Atomistic Machine-Learning Package (AMP).
+This Active Learning algorithm is built on Atomic Simulations Environment (ASE) as well as the Torch interpreter for Atomistic Machine-Learning Package (AMP), and more recently SchNetPack.

 The point is materials discovery, and works with nanoclusters as well as adsorption sites.